bozhinov/pChart2.0-for-PHP7/readme.txt

  +----------------------------------------------------------------------------+
- ¦                                                                            ¦
- ¦   pChart - a PHP Charting library                                          ¦
- ¦                                                                            ¦
- ¦   Version            : 2.4.0                                               ¦
- ¦   Based on code by   : Jean-Damien POGOLOTTI                               ¦
- ¦   Maintained by      : Momchil Bozhinov     				      ¦
- ¦   Last Update        : 27/07/2021                                          ¦
- ¦                                                                            ¦
- +----------------------------------------------------------------------------+
+ Â¦                                                                            Â¦
+ Â¦   pChart - a PHP Charting library                                          Â¦ Â¦                                                                            Â¦ Â¦   Version            : 2.4.0                                               Â¦ Â¦   Based on code by   : Jean-Damien POGOLOTTI                               Â¦ Â¦   Maintained by      : Momchil Bozhinov     				      Â¦ Â¦   Last Update        : 27/07/2021                                          Â¦ Â¦                                                                            Â¦ +----------------------------------------------------------------------------+

  = WHAT CAN pCHART DO FOR YOU? --------------------------------------------------